 Home market value can be improved with regular maintenance and improvements.
 If you've taken good care of your castle over the years, keeping everything in good condition and renovating now and again, you may be ready for market without significant effort or large expenditure.
 Plus, you'd have had the added benefit of enjoying the improvements during your stay.
 To maintain and improve home market value, invest the time and money regularly during your ownership of the property.

 Before the buyer and their agent arrive at the door, turn on all lights - everywhere - even during the daylight hours!
 Not only does bright make your home more welcoming, particularly after dark, it also eliminates the agent having to search for light switches.
 They can concentrate on their client and address any concerns that arise during the showing, and not in the car on the return trip to their office where it's more difficult.
-Avoid cooking any foods that will leave an after-odour, like fish or spicy dishes.
+Avoid cooking any foods that will leave an after-odour, such as fish or spicy dishes.
 They may smell delicious to you, but not necessarily to a guest.
 So, why take the chance?

 Having said this, I've never met anyone who didn't love the wonderful aroma of baked bread, cookies or cinnamon rolls.
 Actually, cinnamon is a known aphrodisiac.
 Leave some fresh and warm on a plate for your guests (or your own agent) during the showing.
 Nice touch!

-Prior to a scheduled showing appointment, or at least when the agent and his or her buyers arrive at your door, to provide them with some privacy, it's good practice to vacate your home.
+Prior to a scheduled showing appointment, or at least when the agent and their buyers arrive at your door, to provide them with some privacy, it's good practice to vacate your home.
 If you're in their face, they may be uncomfortable expressing their opinions or possible objections until after they've left your property.
 This precludes the agent addressing their concerns while actually in the house where any issues could more effectively be resolved.
 You want them to feel at home and not like they're invading your privacy.
 The more comfortable they feel, the higher the perceived home market value.

 Before leaving, during a cold winter, make sure the furnace is not in off-set mode to a lower